StamLab/footprinting2012/README.md

 You may use a dash (-) to denote that input comes from stdin.

 Regions of interest can be broken up into subsequences by file.
-We recommend that you partition your data by chromosome and run the _detect-cache_ program on each of these in parallel.
+We recommend that you partition your data by chromosome and run the _fp2012_ program on each of these in parallel.
 Note that the [bedextract] and [unstarch] programs are designed to stream data by chromosome very efficiently.
 Use the applicable tool to stream the data, and then select the column of interest using the built-in _cut_ command.

 Results